|

 instruction book integrates a deep knowledge of musical form and structure with

-the most useful piano rhythms in pop music.
+an explanation of basic piano technique.
 Containing a lifetime of musical

 information and written in an easy, conversational style, The Marty Method